 Tours to do

 Tour Wellington’s brandy producers, all within driving distance from one another, or go horse riding or walking.
-Wine Walks specialises in 1- to 3-day walking trails around Wellington.
+Wine Walks specialises in one to three-day walking trails around Wellington.

 It's best to drive yourself or use the services of a tour operator.
 Wellington has no car-hire facilities, but shuttles can be arranged to wine farms through the tourism office.
 Alternately, catch the train, or hire and fly a helicopter to Welbedacht estate.

 What will it cost

 The majority of Wellington wine farms do not charge to taste wines.
 Those that do will waive the fee if wines are purchased.